K - the type of map keys. The map is invariant on its key type, as it

 See ImmutableSortedMap.head

-Equivalent to headMap(toKey, false)
+Equivalent to headMap(toKey, false).

 ImmutableSortedMap<K,V> tail(K fromKey)